k21971/EvilHack/doc/evilhack-changelog.md

   after the target was already killed from the initial hit
 - Fix: Monks and gaining stone resistance while being stoned
 - Fix: town guards not becoming angry when fountain is used up
+- Getting a wish from a water demon (fountain) immediately dries up the fountain